cybertraining-dsc/su21-reu-378/project/index.md

 The dataset used for this project was obtained from Kaggle[^7].
 * <https://www.kaggle.com/gpiosenka/autistic-children-data-set-traintestvalidate?select=autism.csv>

 This project uses version 12 of this dataset.
 The dataset consists of three directories labled test, train, and valid, along with a CSV file.

-is provided to be used in two ways, which are both standard for machine learning tasks.
-For the first standard method, the data is divided into Training, Test, and Validation sets.
 The training set is labeled as train, and consists of 'Autistic' and 'Non-Autistic' subdirectories.
-The Autistic and Non-Autistic subdirectories consist of 1667 facial images of Autistic children and 1667 facial images of Non-Autistic children respectively, in 224 X 224 X 3, jpg format.
-The validation images located in the valid directory are separated into 50 images of autistic children and 50 images of non-autistic children in the same format as for the training set.
-The test data located in the test directory is divided into 100 images of autistic children and 100 images of non-autistic children.
-The second way the data is provided is in the consolidated directory.
-This directory also has the two sub directories of Autistic and Non_Autistic.
-It represents the consolidation of the files from the train, test and valid directories into a single set.
+These subdirectories contain 1269 images of autistic and 1269 images of non-autistic children respectively.
+The validation set located in the valid directory are separated into 'Autistic' and 'Non-autistic' subdirectories.
+These subdirectories also contain 100 images of autistic and 100 images of non-autistic children respectively.
+The testing set located in the test directory is divided into 100 images of autistic children and 100 images of non-autistic children.
+All of the images provided in this dataset are in 224 X 224 X 3, jpg format.

 * ## 3.1.
 Dataset Cleaning
 * ## 3.2.
 Analysis of Dataset